No one likes the look of rusted metal. So, can you paint over rust to cover it?

 - Metal paint

-The first step is to remove as much rust as you can from the metal surface.
-To do this, you should use a flat metal object like a putty knife or trowel.
+Remove as much rust as you can from the metal surface.
+To do this, use a flat metal object like a putty knife or trowel.

 2. Sand The Rusted Metal